-- Ensuring stringent tendering of capital improvement projects. - The Trust cleaning contract was re-tendered, resulting in a saving of £50,000 per annum. - Software packages purchased across the Trust have provided economies of scale. - Uniform shops at both Bourne and Spalding Academy have a number of suppliers to ensure we receive best value and quality.
+- Ensuring stringent tendering of capital improvement projects.
+This has included the resurfacing of the Spalding Academy all weather pitch and the complete upgrade of the Academy fire alarm system. - Network software purchased across the Trust have provided economies of scale. - Uniform shops at both Bourne and Spalding Academy have a number of suppliers to ensure we receive best value and quality.
 Price increases to parents/carers are avoided by effective management of the various items for sale and negotiating the supplier's prices. - The Trust regularly takes opportunities to work collaboratively.